 How we will support you

 Groups running a community managed library (CML) will be supported with:

 - 5 years tapered grant funding

 - up to 2 years assistance to manage finances

 - training in all aspects of running a community library

 Funds have been allocated to ensure the smooth transition of the 20 libraries to community management.
 This includes a shared £50,000 pot to be used for external support from the voluntary sector experts 3D.
 This could be to help organisations become a constituted group, recruit volunteers or identify and apply for funding streams.

 Any organisations taking over the management of a library will be expected to sign a Service Level Agreement, which is a legal contract detailing both what we expect from the organisation, and what they can expect from us.

 What you should do now

 Take time to consider the information in the community managed library information pack attached to this page.

 If you're interested in finding out more, email your details to firstname.lastname@example.org or, you can call us on 01629 533 444, and we'll call you back.

 Find out how to apply to run a community managed library.

-If you're an individual who is interested and you need help setting up a group with other interested people, contact our team in any of these ways and we'll help.
+If you're an individual who is interested and you need help to set up a group with other interested people, contact our team in any of these ways and we'll help.